 In 1948, three black farmers decided they’d had enough.
 They were going to vote in rural South Georgia, where white supremacists held power by suppressing the black vote.
 Pulitzer-Prize winning author, journalist and Emory University professor Hank Klibanoff explores the mysteries and injustices of history through civil rights cases that few have seen.
 How far would white supremacists go — on the streets, in the courtrooms, in the legislatures — to preserve their racial dominance?
 And, most importantly, why?
 Who were we back then?
-The truth is restless, relevant and revealed in Buried Truths.
+The truth is restless, relevant and revealed.

 Listen to all episodes from your favorite podcast app.